ras592/app-contest/README.md

 ####Module -- Sandbox for Sounds
 -- Collect small audio sounds and develop a unique UI to play with -- I don't know about this one, fill it in if you do

-####Module -- Sing Along
--- Common Lyrics/show tune/music/(?) for patient and caregiver to sing to -- I don't know about this one, fill it in if you do

 ##TEAM NOTES: